 Chief Architect, CTO.
 Strong communications capabilities, with a penchant for interacting with the business side.
 Published author and speaker at various conferences.

-Operating Systems: .NET, Linux
+Operating Systems: Windows, Linux

 Cloud: Azure, AWS

 Middleware and Integration: Docker, Kubernetes, Microservices, REST, SOAP, messaging systems (Kafka, IBM MQ, ActiveMQ, Tibco EMS, Tibco RV, RabbitMQ), Apache Camel, Akka

 Databases: SQL Server, Oracle, Redis, Memcache, Cassandra, MongoDB, Azure DocumentDB, AWS Aurora, AWS DynamoDB